-COFFEE MADNESS: 14 Cafes and Restos Worth to Visit During Rainy Season around Metro Manila
+COFFEE MADNESS: 13 Cafes and Restos Worth to Visit around Metro Manila

 If you want to take a break and refresh your mind, we suggest going and spending some time in a relaxing place such as a cafe and restaurant.
-In our July issue, we are featuring cafes and restaurants around the metro that are worth visiting, especially during this rainy season.
+Today, we are featuring cafes and restaurants around the metro that are worth visiting

 IMAGE from Philippine Primer